VishalDeoPrasad/Convolutional-Neural-Network/README.md

 ## Introduction

-In convolutional neural networks (CNNs), the number of parameters in a convolutional layer is crucial for determining the model's size and complexity.
-This README provides a calculation of the parameters for a given configuration.
+In convolutional neural networks (CNNs), the number of parameters in a convolutional layer is crucial for determining the model's size and complexity. calculation of the total parameters for a above configuration.

 ## Calculation